yarda/ansible-role-tuned/README.md

     - ansible-role-tuned
 ```

 Install and enable Tuned.
-Deploy custom Tuned profiles on Tuned and activate profile
+Deploy custom Tuned profiles with Tuned and activate
-named 'myprofile1'.
-On Tuned legacy do not deploy custom profiles and do not change
+profile named 'myprofile1'.
+With Tuned legacy do not deploy custom profiles
-active profile.
-The Tuned profile 'myprofile1' has to be available under
+and do not change active profile.
+The Tuned profile 'myprofile1' has to be
-../files/tuned, the directory ../files/tuned_legacy has to be empty:
+available under ../files/tuned, the directory ../files/tuned_legacy has to
+be empty:

 ```
 ---